rhomobile/rhomobile-docs/docs/en/4.0.0/guide/device_information_and_abilities.md

 ### CardReader

-RhoMobile supports integrated and add-on magnetic strip card readers on Motorola Solutions devices.
+RhoMobile supports integrated and add-on magnetic strip card readers on Zebra Technologies devices.
 The [CardReader API](../api/cardreader) `enumerate` method allows you to get a list of the available card readers.

 Ruby syntax:
     :::ruby